CitizensFoundation/your-priorities-app/server_api/docs/models/audio.md

 ## Audio.startTranscodingJob(audio: Audio, callback: Function): void

-Starts a transcoding job for the audio file using AWS Elastic Transcoder or the custom encoder.
+Starts a transcoding job for the audio file using the "Your Priorities" encoder.

 **Parameters**